Eliot Cutler: 2010 gubernatorial campaign

+Cutler carried Cumberland, Hancock, Knox, and Sagadahoc counties in his 2010 campaign for governor.

 On December 9, 2009, Cutler officially launched his campaign for governor of Maine.
 Had he been elected, he would have been Maine's third independent governor.
 He was endorsed by Maine's second Independent governor, Angus King.

+Despite polling in the low teens as late as mid-October, Cutler surged in the final weeks of the campaign, with the final five polls of the race showing Cutler either tied with or ahead of Democratic candidate Libby Mitchell.
 In a close election-night race, Cutler took an early lead.
-As the results came in from Maine's smaller and more rural communities, Cutler's lead shrank, and eventually opponent Paul LePage took the lead.
+As the results came in from Maine's smaller and more rural communities, Cutler's lead shrank, and eventually Republican opponent Paul LePage took the lead.
 Based on early, unofficial results, the Bangor Daily News projected that LePage would win, and Cutler conceded on the morning after the election.
+LePage ultimately defeated Cutler by 9,795 votes.

 2014 gubernatorial campaign

 On June 6, 2013, Cutler announced on radio station WGAN's morning show that he would again run for governor, with a formal announcement coming after Labor Day.
 He dismissed the suggestion that his candidacy would result in another LePage victory, stating that he wouldn't run if he didn't think he could win.
+Unlike in his 2010 campaign, where he polled poorly at first before strengthening as the campaign progressed, Cutler started out the 2014 campaign polling strongly before fading down the stretch.
+He only polled higher than 16% once after October, and the final poll of the campaign showed Cutler with just 9% of the vote, significantly behind LePage and Democratic candidate Mike Michaud, who were statistically tied.

-While he was again endorsed by Angus King on August 18, 2014 King withdrew his endorsement on October 29, 2014, in favor of the Democratic Party candidate, Mike Michaud.
+While he was again endorsed by Angus King on August 18, 2014, King withdrew his endorsement on October 29, 2014, in favor of Michaud.

-Cutler finished a distant third, with LePage winning reelection.
+Cutler finished a distant third, garnering just 8.4% of the vote, with LePage winning reelection.
 Though many Democrats believe that Cutler was a two-time spoiler, it is a label he and his supporters reject.

+Despite carrying four counties and dozens of municipalities in his 2010 campaign, Cutler failed to win a single county or municipality in his 2014 bid.